| Internet-Draft | Mission Harness | August 2026 |

 If state is not active, apply stop behavior under Section 13.¶

-Hold this invariant: freshness MUST be valid at the moment each consequential action is submitted to the runtime gate.
+Hold the freshness invariant of Section 7: freshness valid at the moment each consequential action is submitted to the runtime gate.
 The harness does not predict future timing; if freshness is not valid at submission, it refreshes status or defers the action to a runtime decision.¶

 Resume only the item whose binding was checked.
 Sibling or child items require their own check unless the deployment's status lease explicitly covers them.¶